soowon-kang/cubist/src/C/problem_solving/README.txt

     1*8=8
     1*9=9

+    $ gcc grading.c -o grade
     $ ./grade
     What is the path of problem? p1
     How many input files are in the path?
 9
     What is the time limit (sec)?
 1.0
+    What is the language of main test file? 'python' or 'C' C Okay! :D

     $ cat p1/output0.txt
     1*1=1